Jeff Landry: Super Bowl busing

 Ahead of Super Bowl LIX, Landry invoked emergency powers to destroy the encampments and order the busing of more than 100 unhoused people to a "transitional center" he arranged under a no-bid contract.
 The site lacked heating or blankets.
 Press was not permitted to enter the site.
 Landry's administration requested that the U.S. Department of Homeland Security reimburse $50 million the state spent to enhance security and operate the temporary shelter.
+The final cost was just over $52 million: $43.5 million for equipment and services and $8.6 million for personnel.
+The federal government denied the request, citing insufficient supplemental FEMA funding.

-2025 LSU Football Coach Search
+2025 LSU football coach search

-LSU fired head coach Brian Kelly in the midst of his fourth season on October 26, 2025, a day after the Tigers dropped to 5-3 overall with a 49-25 home loss to Texas A&M.
+On October 26, 2025, a day after the Tigers dropped to 5–3 overall with a home loss to Texas A&M, LSU fired head coach Brian Kelly.

-Landry told reporters that the LSU Board of Supervisors will form a committee to find the school's next coach, rather than leaving the decision to athletic director Scott Woodward.
-"I can tell you right now, Scott Woodward is not selecting the next coach," he said in response to a question at a press conference.
+Landry told reporters that the LSU Board of Supervisors would form a committee to find the next coach rather than leaving the decision to athletic director Scott Woodward.
+"I can tell you right now, Scott Woodward is not selecting the next coach", he said at a press conference.
 "Hell, I'll let Donald Trump select it before I let him do it.
 He loves winners.
-You know, I’m not going to be picking the next coach, but I can promise you we’re gonna pick a coach and we’re gonna make sure that that coach is successful."

-Landry added, "We're gonna make sure that he's compensated properly, and we're gonna put metrics on it because I'm tired of rewarding failure in this country and then leaving the taxpayers to foot the bill."
+You know, I'm not going to be picking the next coach, but I can promise you we're gonna pick a coach and we're gonna make sure that that coach is successful."
+He added, "We're gonna make sure that he's compensated properly and we're gonna put metrics on it because I'm tired of rewarding failure in this country and then leaving the taxpayers to foot the bill."
 US News and World Report ranks Louisiana 49th in its Higher Education subcategory, which informs its overall Best States rankings.

 Landry criticized the contracts that Woodward reached with the last two football coaches that he hired, Jimbo Fisher at Texas A&M and Kelly at LSU.
-A few years after Woodward left Texas A&M for LSU, Fisher signed a lucrative extension in 2021, the same year that LSU hired Kelly.
+A few years after Woodward left Texas A&M for LSU, Fisher signed a lucrative extension in 2021, the year LSU hired Kelly.

-It was announced on October 30, 2025, that Woodward and LSU athletics decided to part ways following Landry's decision to exclude Woodward on the hiring of the new LSU football head coach.
+On October 30, it was announced that Woodward and LSU athletics had parted ways after Landry's decision to exclude Woodward from the hiring of the new coach.